NGC 68 Group

-VV 166, sometimes also called the NGC 70 galaxy group or Arp 113, is a cluster of galaxies in Andromeda.
+VV 166, sometimes also called the NGC 70 Group or Arp 113, is a galaxy group in Andromeda.
 The main group was discovered in 1784 by William Herschel, who listed the galaxies as a single object.
 Later, in the 1880s, John Louis Emil Dreyer managed to discern some of the galaxies in this region and cataloged them.
 The prominent elliptical galaxy in the region, NGC 68, is probably not a member of the group.